 4.74 Accommodation Request Procedures for Persons with DisabilitiesSee version history

-Central Piedmont Community College will provide reasonable accommodation to qualified individuals to perform the essential functions of the job and/or to participate in an academic activity safely and effectively as required by the regulations of Sections and 504 of the Rehabilitation Act of 1973, as amended, and the American with Disabilities Act (ADA).
+Central Piedmont Community College will provide reasonable accommodation to qualified individuals to perform the essential functions of the job and/or to participate in an academic activity safely and effectively as required by the regulations of Sections and 504 of the Rehabilitation Act of 1973, and as amended in 2008, the Americans with Disabilities Act (ADAAA).

 A. Qualified Individual: an individual who meets the skill, experience, education, other job or academic-related requirements of a position or activity, and who, with or without reasonable accommodation, can perform the essential functions of the job or course of study and meet the eligibility requirements of the program, position, or benefit.
 An individual who poses a significant health or safety risk to him/herself or others will not be "qualified" if reasonable modification to the College's policies, practices, or procedures will not eliminate that risk.